It is the process of removing dead or infected tissue from a wound to make a healthy tissue form, completing the space left by the wound.

 The worms eat only necrotic tissue, so this type of therapy can be considered selective.

-This method is gaining popularity, but some patients find the method somewhat painful and their apprehension of insects can hinder their use.
+This method is gaining popularity, but some patients find it somewhat painful, and their apprehension of insects can hinder their use.

-To make a decision about which is the most appropriate treatment, it is necessary to make the diagnosis and weigh the risks in the case of pre-existing diseases.
+To decide the most appropriate treatment, it is necessary to make the diagnosis and weigh the risks in the case of pre-existing diseases.

 The duration of treatments depends on the type of debridement.